 Danger #1: Lack of Fiber

-In fact, a study published in Food & Nutrition found that gluten-free products contain less protein and fiber and higher levels of saturated fat, carbohydrates, and salt compared to gluten-containing products.
+A study published in Food & Nutrition found that gluten-free products contain less protein and fiber and higher levels of saturated fat, carbohydrates, and salt compared to gluten-containing products.

-Without fiber, the digestive system becomes a mess.
+Without fiber, your digestive system becomes a mess.
 Fiber is essential for regulating bowel movements and lowering the risk of constipation, hemorrhoids, colon cancer, and inflammation.
 Fiber also helps control blood sugar levels, cholesterol, and weight.

-The average person needs about 25-30 grams of fiber each day; however, getting this level of fiber on the gluten-free diet is challenging because wheat, rye, and barley are primary sources of fiber in the Standard American Diet.
+The average person needs about 25-30 grams of fiber each day; however, getting this level of fiber on a gluten-free diet is challenging because wheat, rye, and barley are primary sources of fiber in the Standard American Diet.

-- Gluten-free whole grains and flours, including oats (labeled gluten free), quinoa, wild rice, coconut flour, almond flour, and brown rice flour.
+- Gluten-free whole grains and flours, including oats (labeled gluten-free), quinoa, wild rice, coconut flour, almond flour, and brown rice flour.

 - Legumes, nuts, and seeds, including beans, flax seeds, lentils, chickpeas, almonds, and peanuts.

-Furthermore, wheat is high in inulin, a prebiotic fiber that supports good gut bacteria and is essential for good gut health.
+Wheat is high in inulin, a prebiotic fiber that supports good gut bacteria and is essential for good gut health.

 There are plenty of gluten-free prebiotic-rich sources beyond wheat, including: